Skip to content

 Disadvantage in education is consistently reported as one of the biggest challenges that schools and trusts face.
 We recognise socio-economic factors as being the most common catalyst of disadvantage and impacting children from different backgrounds.
 Research also tells us that there are other pupil groups who are facing barriers to attainment and that educational disadvantage goes beyond pupil premium.

-Governing boards have a pivotal role to play in ensuring that pupils in their schools and trusts who are at a disadvantage have the support they need to learn and should:
+Governing boards have a pivotal role to play in ensuring that pupils in their schools and trusts who are at a disadvantage have the support they need to learn.

-NGA are collaborating with other experts in the field to support governing boards and school and trust leaders in addressing the wider disadvantage gap in their schools/trusts, educating and resourcing them through evidence based research and toolkits to inform and equip.
+NGA is collaborating with other experts in the field to support governing boards and school and trust leaders in addressing the wider disadvantage gap in their schools/trusts.

-Our partners include The Child Poverty Action Group (CPAG), Place2Be, Two Ten Therapy, The Children’s Society, Class 13 and Marc Rowland.
+Our partners include Child Poverty Action Group (CPAG), Class 13, The Children’s Society, Two Ten Therapy, The Education Policy Institute, The Sutton Trust, Youth Sport Trust, Parentkind, Place2Be, and Marc Rowland.

 What we want governing boards to do